 Our ability to get you the latest and greatest the moment it’s available is critical to your success.
-We also know other factors contribute to a good experience like the ability to make a change to your elasticsearch.yml (specific settings are whitelisted in Elastic Cloud), click a single button to upgrade your cluster to the most recent version, restore from an automated snapshot that occurs every 30 minutes, scale your cluster by moving a slider, or file a ticket in the support portal provided to all Elastic Cloud customers.
+We also know there’s more to it than that, whether you need to make a change to your elasticsearch.yml (specific settings are whitelisted in Elastic Cloud), click a single button to upgrade your cluster to the most recent version, restore from an automated snapshot that occurs every 30 minutes, scale your cluster by moving a slider, or, recently, file a ticket in the support portal provided all Elastic Cloud customers.

 All of this matters because it makes good sense, but also because you’ve told us it matters.
 And we will always strive to honor that and listen to you.

 There Is No Compression Algorithm for Experience